abarajithan11/digital-design/README.md

 ## Quickstart on Examples

-You need a machine capable of running Docker (Ubuntu / Windows 11 / macOS) and about 3–4 GB of space.
+You need a machine with either Ubuntu, Windows 11 or macOS and about 3–4 GB of space.

 1. Install Docker on your system.